-Reserve Spot Make your deposit to confirm registration - if you haven't already, head over to our website and click "Reserve Spot" and select your dates.
+Reserve Spot to our website and click "Reserve Spot" and select your dates.
 The rest of the process is as easy as buying a book online.
 Make sure that you select to add an extension if you wish to extend any expedition.
-Q&A Q&A with Alpenglow - time to ask any question about travel, logistics, training and everything in between.
+Q&A Q&A with Alpenglow - time to ask any question about travel, logistics, training and everything in between

 Application Complete full application including medical questionnaire & travel information.

-Reserve Rentals Reserve rentals if needed within application.
+Reserve rentals if needed within application.
 For our climbing schools, we have a small rental inventory of boots, ice axes crampons, helmets and harnesses.
 These are provided at no cost on a first come first serve basis.
 Please let us know what you plan on renting as soon as possible.